Accessibility tools

-Confidentiality affects everyone: East Cheshire NHS Trust collects stores and uses large amounts of personal data every day, such as medical records, personal records and computerised information.
+East Cheshire NHS Trust collects, stores and uses large amounts of personal data every day, such as medical records, personal records and computerised information.
 This data is used by many people in the course of their work.

-We take our duty to protect your personal information and confidentiality very seriously and we are committed to taking all reasonable measures to ensure the confidentiality and security of personal data for which we are responsible, whether computerised or on paper.
+We take our duty to protect your personal information and confidentiality very seriously and use appropriate technical and organisational measures to ensure the confidentiality and security of the personal data for which we are responsible.

-At Trust Board level, a Senior Information Risk Owner has been appointed who is accountable for the management of all information assets and any associated risks and incidents.
+A Senior Information Risk Owner has been appointed at Board level to provide organisational accountability for information risk.
 We also have a Caldicott Guardian who is responsible for the management of patient information and patient confidentiality.

 Why do we collect information about you?

-- Basic details about people connected to you e.g. your spouse or partner, children, carers, relatives and next of kin.
+• Basic details about people connected to you such as your spouse or partner, children, carers, relatives and next of kin.

-We may also hold information relating to your direct care which has been provided to us by other NHS organisations such as your GP, other NHS hospitals, NHS clinics, and other third parties such as opticians, dentists, pharmacists, private healthcare providers, or from other bodies such as universities or schools.
+We may also hold information relating to your direct care from other NHS organisations such as NHS England and Integrated Care Boards (ICBs), your GP, other NHS trusts, social care providers, and other third parties such as opticians, dentists, pharmacists, private healthcare providers, or from other bodies such as universities or schools.

 It is essential that your details are accurate and up to date.
-Always check that your personal details are correct when you visit us and please inform us of any changes as soon as possible
+Please inform us of any changes as soon as possible.

 What are the lawful bases upon which we hold / process your information?

-The doctors, nurses and other healthcare professionals involved in your care have accurate and up to date information to assess your health and decide on the most appropriate care for you.
+• Healthcare professionals involved in your care have accurate and up‑to‑date information to be able to assess your health needs, decide on the most appropriate care for you and monitor and improve the quality and safety of your care

-Your information will also be used to help us manage the NHS and protect the health of the public by:
+Your information will also be used to may also be used to support the wider NHS and protect the health of the public by:

-- Using statistical information to look after the health and wellbeing of the general public and planning services to meet patient needs in the future.
+• Using statistical information for planning services to meet patient needs in the future.

 Health Research and Planning